Open Space in New Developments SPD

 The SPD produced does not cover community buildings, and these will be addressed separately in the Planning Obligations SPD.

-Latest News on the Open Space in New Developments SPD
+Adoption of the Open Space in New Developments SPD

 The Council adopted the Open Space in New Developments SPD on 15 January 2009.